agentmorris/usgs-tegus/README.md

 * Use the MD visualization pipeline to visualize results
 * Use the MD inference pipeline to run the trained model

-[train-usgs-tegu-detector-yolov8.py](train-usgs-tegu-detector-yolov8.py) is a variant of this script that trains a YOLOv8 model from a COCO-trained starting point.

 ### Postprocess and review results